Schütting (Bremen): Building history

 (literally "Outside and in, risk it and win") was added as a motto, meaning that merchants from Bremen are called upon to risk their assets at home and abroad in order to gain fortune.
 The motto was created by mayor Otto Gildemeister.

-The building with its magnificent interior and its valuable furnishings burnt to the ground on 6 October 1944.
+The building, with its magnificent interior and its valuable furnishings, burned to the ground on 6 October 1944 following the bombing of Bremen in World War II.
 Reconstruction was completed in 1956.
 Except for the dormers on the façade overlooking the market square, the exterior was rebuilt, as it had been since 1899, while the interior was reconfigured.
 In 1951, the chamber of commerce moved into the ground floor.
 The second stage of the reconstruction took place over the next five years, including the second floor interior.
 In 2009, the façade and copper-covered roof were repaired and the dormers were rebuilt.
 The firm which performed the work received an award in 2010 from the Landesamt für Denkmalspflege (State of Bremen office for the preservation of monuments and historic buildings).